This article explains how a creditor can get a default judgment against you, and what you can do to have it set aside.

 The affidavit must also say you are not on active military duty as far as the creditor knows.
 A default can’t be entered against a person on active military duty.

 Your creditor can request a default judgment anytime after a default is entered.
+A default judgment is a final order from a judge.
 Getting a judgment against you lets the creditor start collecting the debt by garnishing your bank account or paycheck, seizing property, or filing judgment liens.
 The court clerk must mail a notice that a default judgment has been entered to all the parties in the case.

 A creditor can get a default judgment without a hearing if it knows exactly how much you owe or can easily figure it out.
 This is a default judgment for a “sum certain.”
 Debt collection cases often involve sum certain judgments.